Clinical-Counseling Track | Department of Psychology

 - Agency Description: Outpatient mental health clinic within the St. Luke’s hospital and clinic system.

 - Description of Field Activities: Psychological Testing and Diagnostic Assessment.
 Group psychotherapy.
 Hospital consultations may occasionally be an opportunity.
-Weekly team supervision/case review occurs Wednesdays from 10 to 12 and it is expected students that students attend.
+Weekly team supervision/case review occurs Wednesdays from 10 to 12 and it is expected that students attend.
 An intern at this site might assist with assessment interviews and co-facilitate therapy groups.